zachbateman/easy_multip/README.md

             func(arg)
         ```
   - easy_multip.decorators.use_multip(func, leave_one_cpu_free=True)
-    -Decorator providing capability of quickly adding multiprocessing to a function operating on a list
+    - Decorator providing capability of quickly adding multiprocessing to a function operating on a list
-    -ONLY for functions taking a list first arg that returns a list or None
+    - ONLY for functions taking a list first arg that returns a list or None
-    -DO NOT USE `@decorator` syntax!
+    - DO NOT USE `@decorator` syntax!
 Must use the following pattern:
         ```sh
         def _func(list_arg, *args, **kwargs):
             # stuff happens